b4cbb0580c0b0e851a6d70b5c698ccd2

 Credit where credit is due

 Make sure you identify where your facts come from.
 Not only is plagiarism illegal, it is also unethical.
 How would you feel if someone claimed your words as their own?
-Specially when you quote facts and figures, be sure to give credit.
+Eespecially when you quote facts and figures, be sure to give credit.

 Does this make sense to you